Medical Assistant (509)

 509-304 Medical Asst Clin Procedures 1

-Introduces Medical Assistant students to the clinical procedures performed in the medical office setting.
+Introduces medical assistant students to the clinical procedures performed in the medical office setting.
 Students perform basic examining room skills including screening, vital signs, patient history, minor surgery and patient preparation for routine and specialty exams in the ambulatory care setting.
+Learner explores communication principles and psychology theories related to patient care.

 509-305 Medical Asst Lab Procedures 2

-Prepares students to perform laboratory procedures commonly performed by medical assistants in the ambulatory care setting under the supervision of a physician.
-Students perform phlebotomy, immunology, hematology and chemistry laboratory procedures.
+Prepares students to perform phlebotomy and Clinical Laboratory Improvement Amendment (CLIA) waived hematology, chemistry, immunology and laboratory procedures commonly performed by medical assistants in the ambulatory care setting.

 509-306 Medical Asst Clin Procedures 2

-Prepares Medical Assistant students to perform patient care skills in the medical office setting.
-Students perform clinical procedures including administering medications, assisting with minor surgery, performing an electrocardiogram, assisting with respiratory testing, educating patients/community, and maintaining clinical equipment in an ambulatory care setting.
+Prepares medical assistant students to perform patient care skills in the medical office setting.
+Students perform clinical procedures including administering medications, performing an electrocardiogram, assisting with respiratory testing, coaching patients, and assisting with emergency situations in an ambulatory care setting.
+Students learn preventive care and principles of nutrition.

 509-307 Med Office Insurance and Finance